-Red Hat® OpenShift Container Platform comes with Red Hat Enterprise Linux®.
-It automates the container application life cycle, integrate security into the container pipeline, and is designed with DevOps teams in mind.
+Red Hat® OpenShift includes Red Hat Enterprise Linux®.
+It automates the container application life cycle, integrates security into the container pipeline, and is designed with DevOps teams in mind.
 Our container catalog provides you with access to a large number of certified images, language runtimes, databases, and middleware that can run anywhere you run Red Hat Enterprise Linux.
 Images from Red Hat are always signed and verified to ensure provenance and integrity.

 Red Hat monitors our container images for newly discovered vulnerabilities (which includes a continually updated and publicly visible health index), as well as releases security updates and container rebuilds that are pushed to our public registry.